 We must be reaching Welles saturation point this year.
-Mark Cousins’ The Eyes of Orson Welles landed on the piles of Wellesaphilia, soon to be joined by Morgan Neville’s They’ll Love Me When I’m Dead – also screening at Venice.
+Mark Cousins’ The Eyes of Orson Welles landed on the piles of Wellesaphilia, soon to be joined by Morgan Neville’s They’ll Love Me When I’m Dead.
 Restorations of all his major works are either accomplished or in the works.

 The studio is unimpressed with the footage and you can kind of see his point.
 The film-within-a-film is a parodic take on such new wave cinema as Antonioni’s Zabriskie Point.
 A young woman (Oja Kodar) is followed by a Jim Morrison look-alike through a series of photogenic and often highly reflective settings.
 The obscure object of desire might be a radical.
 There might be a bomb.
 But there are lots of shots missing, and as Kenny Everett might say “all their clothes fall off”.

 Meanwhile, Hannaford, with his longtime cronies – a Pauline Kael-like critic (Susan Strasberg), a pairing of warring young directors and a whole bunch of film students making a documentary – go over to his ranch (incidentally the one next door to the one Antonioni blew up in his film) to celebrate his birthday and get drunk, talking cinema, art and life surrounded by mannequins and cameras.
 The main psychodrama revolves around a young filmmaker Brooks Otterlake (Peter Bogdanovich), who was once Hannaford’s biographer but who is now a massive success.
 And before you ask, yes, that is exactly the relationship and the journey taken by Welles and Bogdanovich.